 ATELIC BUILDS NEW TOOLKIT AIMED AT SECURE, SIMPLE & STRATEGIC AI DELIVERY WITH BUSINESS ROI AS THE MAIN INCENTIVE

-ATELIC launches Atelic ‘Studio’, a solution to help GCC businesses understand & utilize a simplified AI framework as a toolkit for Industry, Health & Energy.
+ATELIC launches Atelic ‘Studio’, a solution for businesses in the Middle East to utilize a simplified AI framework as a toolkit for industry, health & energy.

 Ben Owen (CEO & Co-Founder) said that he believes the world will change once Enterprise grade, trusted AI is used more widely.
 He continued saying that “We know that every enterprise customer approaches their business slightly different, but having a combination of experts in specific industries, who are also AI experts means we can actually build solutions that have impact and ensure these solutions are then tailored for each customer outcome.
 It’s this optimism that has led the 6-month old startup to enlist Amr Awadallah to join their board as a strategic advisor.